cpei-avalara/git-tools/README.md

 - `git-edit`

-  Uses `git rebase` to edit a particular command.
+  Uses `git rebase` to edit a particular commit.
 When you are finished editing, run `git rebase --continue`.

 - `git-fixup`